gboeing/osmnx/docs/source/getting-started.rst

 * Impute missing speeds and calculate graph edge travel times
 * Simplify and correct the network's topology to clean-up nodes and consolidate complex intersections
 * Fast map-matching of points, routes, or trajectories to nearest graph edges or nodes
-* Save/load network to/from disk as GraphML, GeoPackage, or .osm XML file
+* Save/load network to/from disk as GraphML, GeoPackage, or OSM XML file
 * Conduct topological and spatial analyses to automatically calculate dozens of indicators
 * Calculate and visualize street bearings and orientations
 * Calculate and visualize shortest-path routes that minimize distance, travel time, elevation, etc